Freight Class & NMFC Code for Freight Shipping

 What is freight class?

-Class can be based on the particular NMFC code of the product, or on the shipment density.
+A class can be based on the particular NMFC code of the product, or on the shipment density.
 There are 18 classes ranging from 50 to 500, according to the National Motor Freight Classification® (NMFC®) system.

-What is a NMFC code?
+What is an NMFC code?

 Most US carriers rate shipments using an NMFC code, which catalogs commodities according to: